Can’t Decide If You Want a Goaliath or Goalrilla Goal?

 What if we could get you a REAL Goalrilla Goal, for a little over $200 more?

 Maybe you just visited a major sporting goods store and considered purchasing the Goaliath Goal.
 You saw the awesome Goalrilla Goals, but couldn’t justify spending the extra bucks.
 Now you have gone online to find the best price available.
-We are offering the Goalrilla GS54 while supplies last for $879 including FREE SHIPPING!
 We used to carry Goaliath goals years ago, but we had too many customer complaints to warrant carrying the goal any longer.
 We exclusively carry the lowest priced Goalrilla that you will find anywhere!
 Learn more about the Goalrilla GS54

 Top 10 reasons to buy a Goalrilla over a Goaliath:

 - Mitered and welded yoke arms – The Goaliath uses a bent yoke arm, which compromises the strength of the steel and will not provide the same stability

 - Thicker glass in the backboard – Goalrilla uses at least 20% thicker glass, which is less likely to break or shatter with aggressive play, and gives you a gymnasium quality rebound

 - 1 piece pole – The Goaliath utilizes a two piece pole system vs. the Goalrilla one piece pole system.
 A two piece pole system does not allow for dunking or aggressive play.
 Over time the two piece pole will start to lean and cannot be fixed.
 Goalrilla uses a 1 piece steel pole that stands up to aggressive play and dunking.
 When choosing a goal, a one piece pole is essential.